 What’s my EDC setup you ask?
 Here’s a look at how I currently carry:

-In addition to carrying these lights on my person, I also usually carry an Enduro Pro headlamp and other handheld lights in my bag and an emergency kit in my car.
+In addition to carrying these lights on my person, I also usually carry an Enduro® Pro Headlamp and other handheld lights in

 As another old mantra goes, “it’s better to have it and not need it, than to need it and not have it.”
 Check out Streamlight's full line of flashlights for more products that will help you get out of the woods when you’re in need.